abhinav4848/Obsidian-Medicine/legg-calve-perthe's disease.md

 Leads to avascular necrosis of femur epiphysis.
 Chronic disease.

+>[!notice]
+>A limping child (aged 4–6 years) with hip pain, persisting for more than 2 weeks, should be examined and investigated to rule out Perthes disease.
 # Clinical features
 Chronic pain: Hip & groin pain, progresses over weeks, months.
 [[limping child]].